Conflicting Instructions Weaken AI Output

-You wrote a prompt with two reasonable rules: “be concise” and “cover all edge cases”.
+You wrote a prompt with two reasonable rules: “be concise” and “cover all edge cases.”
 The model gave you something that is neither concise (it lists six edge cases) nor complete (it skipped the one that matters).
-When you remove the “concise” rule, the answer is genuinely thorough.
-When you remove “cover all edge cases”, the answer is genuinely tight.
-Both rules alone work.
-Together they cancel.
-This is a constraint-fight: the model cannot maximize both, so it averages, and averages are mediocre.
+Remove the “concise” rule and the answer is genuinely thorough.
+Remove “cover all edge cases” and the answer is genuinely tight.
+Each rule alone works; together they cancel.
+This is a constraint fight: the model cannot maximize both, so it averages, and averages are mediocre.

 Common causes